 It must be crowded having two dogs in such a small space.
 Where do they sleep?

 Our van has more than enough room for all four of us to relax comfortably.
-When we’re hanging out in the van, Nymeria has her window-side perch on the bed platform, while Crow curls up next to us on the couch.
+When we’re hanging out in the van, both dogs have their window-side perches on the bed platform.
 But we try to be outside as much as possible, so the small interior of a van is much less of an issue than you would think.

 Both dogs sleep with us, which is also where they slept when we lived in a house.
 We just love cuddling with them at night, and this is why we made sure to include a pullout queen-sized bed in our van build.

 There’s plenty of space for all four of us – even with Nymeria sprawled across half the bed.

 However, not everyone likes sleeping with their dogs (although we’re not sure why… ).
 If that’s you, then your dog could easily curl up on the floor or on one of the front seats.